mwyvr/hugo-smorg/README.md

 	https://github.com/solutionroute/hugo-smorg.git

-2. (Optionally) install the dependencies:
+2. (Optionally) install development dependencies:

 To adapt the provided CSS you'll need SASS at the very least.
 I'm using `node-sass` and `npm` scripts and a few other tools provided via npm.
 If you've